survivejs/webpack-book/manuscript/03_what_is_webpack.md

 When you bundle a project through webpack, it will traverse through imports.
 As a result, webpack constructs a **dependency graph** of the project and then generates the **output** based on the configuration.
 It will output everything into a single **bundle** by default, but it can be configured to output more.

 Webpack supports ES6, CommonJS, and AMD module formats out of the box.
-The loader mechanism works for CSS as well, and `@import` and `@url` are supported through *css-loader*.
+The loader mechanism works for CSS as well, and `@import` and `url()` are supported through *css-loader*.
 You can also find plugins for specific tasks, such as minification, internationalization, HMR, and so on.

 ## Loaders Evaluate Modules